-If you try out this recipe, don’t forget to tag me in your photos on instagram @ellielikes.cooking and/or leave a comment down below and let me know how you liked it!
+If you try out this recipe, don’t forget to tag me in your photos on instagram @ellielikes.cooking, leave a comment down below, and let me know how you liked it!
 I love seeing your tasty recreations 🙂

 Sesame Crusted Tofu